dinnyyy/first_trading_bot/notes.md

 - How to deploy bot, what do you need
 - Jim Simons

+- use droplet on digital ocean for Linux vps (https://cloud.digitalocean.com/droplets?i=588327)

 Basic Model to begin with:
 1. Data Source
 - Daily or hourly S&P 500 data (e.g., SPY ETF).